-HIS212 Historical Inquiry - 4 credits
+HIS212 Introduction to History- 4 credits

-This course allows students to familiarize themselves with various methods of historical inquiry, information gathering, interpretation, and evaluation.
-Students raise relevant questions about data, sources and conclusions of various materials, and conduct their own investigation into the past through the completion of a self-designed project.
-Readings, films, lectures, and class discussions focus on important selected themes.
+Students familiarize themselves with methods of inquiry in history and compare these with the methodologies of other disciplines.
+The course asks participants to raise relevant questions about the data, sources, and conclusions of the material they examine and to conduct their own inquiry through the completion of a self-designed project.